-A local can have one or more members participate on the committee .
-However, each local is entitled to one official representative on the committee who can vote, for decision-making purposes .
+However, each local is entitled to one official representative on the committee who can vote, for decision-making purposes.

-If more than one equity representative attends from a local, then a decision is made from amongst the local's equity members attending the meeting, as to who will be the official representative who can vote.
+If more than one woman representative attends from a local, then a decision is made from amongst the women from that local attending the meeting, as to who will be the official representative who can vote.

-The PSAC National President and the Regional Executive Vice-President (REVP) will have ex- officio status on the committees and will provide direction and guidance on the functioning of the committees .
+The PSAC National President and the Regional Executive Vice-President will have ex offico status on the committees and will provide direction and guidance on the functioning of the committees.

-If a local has both a member on the Regional Committee executive, and a representative to the Committee then the local member on the executive of the Regional Committee would cast their vote as an executive member, and the local representative to the Committee would cast their vote on behalf of their local .
-As these two members are acting in different capacities at the Regional Committee, their votes are representing different bodies of the Regional Committee .
+If a local has both a member on the Regional Committee executive, and a representative to the Committee then the local member on the executive of the Regional Committee would cast their vote as an executive member, and the local representative to the Committee would cast their vote on behalf of their local.
+As these two members are acting in different capacities at the Regional Committee, their votes are representing different bodies of the Regional Committee.